Best 5-Year CD Rates of July 2025

 Pros and cons of a 5-year CD

 • Early withdrawal penalty: Accessing the principal before the CD matures can result in losing part or all of the accrued interest.
-It can even potentially reduce the principal.
+It can even reduce the principal.

 Alternatives to a 5-year CD